rssmith33/Active-Inference-Tutorial-Scripts/README.md

 spm_MDP_VB_X_tutorial:

 Tutorial version of the standard routine for running active inference (POMDP) models.
+NOTE: This code was updated on 8/28/24 to improve the way forgetting rates are implemented.
+Unlike in the original published tutorial, this updated version specifies that greater omega values promote greater forgetting.
+Initial values for concentration parameters also now act as a floor, preventing these parameters from evolving toward implausibly low values over time.

 Simplified_simulation_script:

 Simplified and heavily commented version of the spm_MDB_VB_X_tutorial script.
 This is provided to make it easier for the reader to understand how the standard simulation routines work.
+NOTE: This code was updated on 8/28/24 to improve the way forgetting rates are implemented.
+Unlike in the original published tutorial, this updated version specifies that greater omega values promote greater forgetting.
+Initial values for concentration parameters also now act as a floor, preventing these parameters from evolving toward implausibly low values over time.

 Estimate_parameters:

 Script called by the main tutorial script for estimating parameters on (simulated) behavioral data.

-Note: Additional scripts are secondary functions called by the main scripts for plotting simulation outputs.
+NOTE: Additional scripts are secondary functions called by the main scripts for plotting simulation outputs.